pdegner/MP_Sentiment_Analysis/README.md

 # Explanation of files

 #### A note about small_data
 My dataset was too large to upload to GitHub.
 So, I took the first 10000 examples from each and put it into the folder called small_data.
 If you want to clone this REPO and run this code, change the name of the foler to data.
+The full dataset is now on Kaggle: https://www.kaggle.com/pdegner/mountain-project-rotues-and-forums

 ### Scraping files